Tatiana-425/my_practicing_JavaScript_coding/README.md

 - nested loops;
 - use of the loops and conditional statements together.

-2) I add my practicing on functions, arrays, objects:
+2) my practicing on functions, arrays, objects;
+3) my practicing on error handling.